aaron-xheres/grantools-extension/README.md

 1. Navigate to [Granblue Fantasy](http://game.granbluefantasy.jp)
 2. Open the extension pop-up (click on the extension icon)
-3. Click on Attach Debugger
-4. A notice will appear on your chrome (every chrome window/tabs) that says "Grantools" started debugging this browser

-Once the notice appears, this means that the extension is now reading data from Granblue Fantasy
+3. Select the options and settings and it should automatically work

+* Note that the extension may sometimes not work properly (e.g. attacks/summons not refreshing)

 ```
 - Refresh Icon: Auto Refresh